 The floor

 The exquisite marble floor is one of the undisputed highlights of the Duomo.
 It is so important that the price of a ticket actually depends on how many of the 56 panels can be admired.
 The marble panels are, of course, quite vulnerable and many of them are covered for most of the year.
-I visited the Duomo in May 2010 and June 2016 and was fortunate enough to be able to see many – but not all – of them in full glory.
+I visited the Duomo in May of 2010, June of 2016 and January of 2024, and was fortunate enough to be able to see many – but not all – of them in full glory.
 The panels were made between the middle of the fourteenth century and the eighteenth century.
 Over forty artists participated in this huge project.
 Almost all of them were from Siena, the Umbrian painter Pinturicchio (1452-1513) from Perugia being the notable exception.
 He made his panel of the Hill of Wisdom, featuring a scantily-clad personification of Fortune, in 1505.
 We have previously seen Pinturicchio’s work in the Piccolomini Library, to which I dedicated a separate post.

 In making the panels, two different techniques were used: sgraffito painting and marble intarsia or inlaid marble.
 Examples of the former can be seen on the Palazzo degli Anziani in Pisa.
 The technique involves using chisels and drills to carve and scratch out drawings on white marble and then filling the lines with black stucco.
 Marble intarsia is a bit more advanced and involves using different kinds of coloured marble.